Your questions, answered

 Q. Can you say more about the presentation and the judging criteria?

 A. Yes, we can, though we first direct you to the official Macathon "Project Requirements & Judging Criteria."
-Your presentation should primarily address the requirements.
+Your presentation should primarily address those guidelines.
 Macathon is a contest of ideas, and the best, most fully realized idea will win.
 Your goal is to clearly describe why your idea matters and demonstrate how it would work.
 Your team’s project will be judged on the quality and creativity of your team’s thinking and analysis.
-Note however, that you will also be judged on the clarity and the impact of your presentation skills as well.
+Note however, that you will also be judged on the clarity and the impact of your presentation skills, as well as on the quality and elegance of your coding, user interface design, and application of technology.

 Q. Do we have to attend the presentations of other teams?